Dual Circumference and Collinear Sets: Proof of main

 The surgery we perform focuses on the nodes $u$ and $a_1$.
 Consider the two components of $C\cap a_1$.
-At least of these components, $p$, shares an edge with $u$.
-By \lemref{bad-one-shared-edge}, the other component, $q$, does not share an edge with $u$.
+At least one of these components, $p$, shares an edge with $u$.
+By \lemref{bad_one_shared_edge}, the other component, $q$, does not share an edge with $u$.
 Imagine removing $u$ from $T_0$, thereby separating $T_0$ into a component $T_x$ containing $x_1$ and a component $T_y$ containing $y_1$.
 Equivalently, one can think of removing the edges of $u$ from $C$ separating $C$ into two paths $C_x$ and $C_y$ on the boundary of $T_x$ and $T_y$, respectively.
-We distinguish between two major cases (see \figref{main-cases}):
+Since $q$ does not share an edge with $u$, $q\subseteq C_x$ or $q\subseteq C_y$.
+We treat these cases separately: